StaithValanthis/mean-reversion/docs/SYSTEMD_FIX.md

 ModuleNotFoundError: No module named 'src'
 ```

-This happens when Python can't find the `src` module because PYTHONPATH is not set.
+This was happening because Python couldn't find the `src` module. **This has been fixed** by adding automatic path setup in all scripts.
+The scripts now automatically add the project root to sys.path, so they work regardless of PYTHONPATH settings.

 ## Quick Fix